Here’s a list of Frequently Asked Questions about filming in Russia.

 Yes, our company has a branch in Moscow.
 We will be really glad to help you in organizing your filming there.
 Keep in mind that for filming in Moscow it is much harder to get filming permits, especially if you plan to film the key landmarks like Red Square, St. Basil’s cathedral, etc.

 No, there are none.
-It’s a myth.
+In other words – it’s a myth.
 People at the streets are not playing balalaikas!

-Still, if you need one – we can hire one for your filming and to place him where you want him to be.
+However, if you need one – we can hire one for your filming and to place him where you want him to be.
+Similarly we can provide a bear or anything else that is required for your filming.